gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 Now let's work with the Airports data, which we have uploaded to `s3://flight-bucket/raw/airports/`.

 First we have to import the spark python API.
-In Zepplein, use the `%pyspark` directive to switch to the PySpark interpreter.
+In Zeppelin, use the `%pyspark` directive to switch to the PySpark interpreter.

 ```python
 %pyspark